saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 <img src="images/s4HpEsriDemoArch02.jpg">

 * In S/4HANA CDS views are created to combine customer sales, product, and location information
-*
+* The Data Provisioning Agent is installed and the ABAP adapter is registered with the SAP HANA system
-* The ABAP connector is activated in the Data Provisioning Agent is used enabling the ABAP Connector to S4
+* A Remote Connection is made from the HANA system to the S/4HANA system
-* In HANA virtual tables of the S/4HANA data are created
+* Virtual Tables of the S/4HANA CDS views are created
 * In HANA the virtual tables from the S/4HANA data are combined with spatial tables in calculation views for consumption